DooHyun2/Lithium-Solid-State-Electrolyte-SHAP/README.md

 ## Limitations

-Garnet subset (N=67) limits generalizability, NASICON (N=154) and Perovskite (N=64) analyses are exploratory and not fully optimised for these families.
+Garnet subset (N=67) limits generalizability and causes cross-validation instability.
+NASICON (N=154) and Perovskite (N=64) analyses are exploratory and not fully optimised for these families.

 Dopant sample imbalance (Ta: 32 vs. Al: 3) may bias SHAP rankings.